 "There was fun and laughter on the practice field and the revered coach was right in the middle of it.
-All revolved around coach Engelken, or the 'Big E' as they called him.
-The big bubba with the raspy, cigar-toned voice was charismatic and a father-figure to some.
+All revolved around the charismatic big bubba with the raspy cigar-toned voice.
+He was a father-figure to some.
 Everybody liked the man.
 The beloved manager was the quintessential playerʼs coach -- a leader who motivated by way of persona, creating a triumphant atmosphere of joyful well-being.
 A Yogism would state that the adored coach had a knack for getting 110 percent out of his ballplayers."

 “It was the rediscovery of the “Dipsy Doodle” -- a pitch that didn't require a great deal of arm speed nor any violent turning, twisting, or supination of the shoulder and elbow; moreover, a pitch that could be thrown without pain.
 The forkball was a pitch that older brother Bobby had taught him after reading a magazine article about Elroy “The Baron” Face, the great relief pitcher of the Pittsburgh Pirates during the fifties and sixties.
 Face was a pioneer of relief pitching and the archetype of what later became known as “the closer.”
 Perhaps this forkball or “Dipsy Doodle” as Van Roth called it, would be the answer to all of his problems.
 Dipsy doodle, defined as artfully shady or a bewildering plunge.”